-Of course, St Andrews is most famous for being the home of golf and the 600 year old Old Course is perhaps the most renowned golf course in the world.
-There are plenty of other golf courses in St Andrews and across Fife including Kingarrock Golf Course where you can only play with old wooden shafted golf clubs!
+St Andrews is most famous for being the home of golf and its 600 year old course, which is perhaps the most renowned golf course in the world.
+Fife boasts more than 40 courses, from the classic fairways at St Andrews to traditional seaside links and heathland courses suitable for golfers of all levels.

-But it's not just golf that is on offer in Fife and St Andrews.
-Visitors can walk through and along the remarkable and magnificent coastline and landscape on the 115 mile Fife Coastal Path.
-The path stretches from south to north Fife, and walkers pass through charming fishing villages as well as grassy fields.
-Or if you prefer to travel on two wheels there is over 300 miles of cycle routes on offer in the region!
+But it’s not just golf that is on offer in Fife.
+Visitors can walk along the magnificent coastline on the 115 mile Fife Coastal Path.
+The path stretches from south to north Fife, and walkers can stop off at charming fishing villages for a bit to eat.
+For those who prefer to travel by bike, there are over 300 miles of cycle routes on offer in the region.

 For more information on things to see and do when you visit Fife and St Andrews, please visit here.